Photography & The Rule of Thirds

 So, what is the rule of thirds?

 The rule of thirds visually divides your photograph into a grid–like a tic-tac-toe board, though there is also a triangular version–and says that you place your main points of interest either on one of the intersections or along one of the lines, rather than place it in the middle of a photograph.
 This doesn’t just apply to photography.
 It’s a universal rule applied to paintings and other design work as well.
-It’s probably one of the most elementary rules of photographic composition, certainly one of the first I learned.
+It’s one of the most elementary rules of photographic composition, certainly one of the first I learned.
 Well, that and keep the horizon straight so all the water doesn’t run out of the ocean.

 When you place your subject dead center in the photograph, it generally creates a very static composition.
-Nature is not inherently symmetrical and so we find compostions that are not perfectly symmetrical to be more pleasing to the eye.
+Nature is not inherently symmetrical and so we find compositions that are not perfectly symmetrical to be more pleasing to the eye.
 Placing your composition along these imaginary lines creates a sense of motion and interest in photographs.

 And, no, it’s not a hard and fast rule.
 There are certainly times to break it, but before you can break it and do it well, it helps to understand it.